Sustainability interventions in nursing wards

 Implementation approach

-• Reduce blood testing in three steps:
+• Reduce blood samples in three steps:

-• I. Perform blood draws less frequently: Limit repetition when there is no clinical change or set time intervals between tests.
+• I. Perform blood samples less frequently: Limit repetition when there is no clinical change or set time intervals between tests.
 For example, schedule ESR (erythrocyte sedimentation rate) testing every four days instead of every two days.

 • II.
-Reduce the number of parameters tested in one blood draw: Be more selective in determining which tests are necessary.
+Reduce the number of parameters tested in one blood sample: Be more selective in determining which tests are necessary.
 For instance, test only for lipase when pancreatitis is suspected, instead of ordering it together with amylase.
 Review which tests are combined in standard order sets and explore whether these combinations can be separated to make test requests more targeted.

 • In the implementation plan, describe actions to raise awareness among new medical residents, as they are often responsible for ordering laboratory tests and therefore form an important target group.
 Possible actions include organising training sessions, creating posters as visual reminders during ward rounds, or adding a pop-up message at the time of ordering: “This test is sometimes requested unnecessarily.
 Are you sure you want to proceed?”¹ ²